Dundalk: Sport

 Golf was first played in Dundalk when a nine-hole course was laid out at Deer Park in 1893.
 The Dundalk Golf Club was founded in December 1904 at Deer Park, then moved to its present location in Blackrock in 1922.
 The current layout was designed by Peter Alliss and completed in 1980.
 The Ballymascanlon Hotel also has a parkland course.
 Greenore Golf Club (which is within the municipal district) was opened in October 1896 by the London and North Western Railway company, who owned a hotel in Greenore and the Dundalk, Newry and Greenore Railway.
 The members bought the club when the railway company closed the line and pulled out of Ireland.
 The modern course layout was designed by Eddie Hackett.

 Dundalk has several game angling waters including the Dee, Glyde, Fane, Ballymascanlan and Castletown rivers.
-All of these rivers flow into the Irish sea at Dundalk Bay.
-These rivers contain good stocks of wild brown trout as well as salmon and sea trout.
+All these rivers flow into the Irish sea at Dundalk Bay.
+The rivers contain wild brown trout as well as salmon and sea trout.
 There is a Salmon Anglers Association and a Brown Trout Anglers Association.
 Sea Angling is available in several locations in the wider Municipal District and there is also a Sea Angling Club.

 The Dundalk Lawn Tennis and Badminton Club was established in 1913.
 It is located at the Ramparts in the town centre.
 The club has nine tennis courts, two Olympic-standard badminton courts and two squash courts.
 A Dundalk and District Snooker League has been active since the 1940s.
 It was re-branded as the Dundalk Snooker League in 2010 and plays in the Commercial Club in the town centre.
 The amateur boxing club, Dealgan ABC, was founded in 1938.
-The current Dundalk Cricket Club was established in 2009.
+The first Dundalk Cricket Club was established in 1853 and the current club was formed in 2009.
 They play in Hiney Park, the former Dundalk F.C. training ground.

-There are several athletics clubs, including St. Gerards A.C., St. Peter's A.C, Dun Dealgan A.C. and Blackrock A.C., and a triathlon club (Setanta Triathlon Club).
+There are several athletics clubs, including St. Gerard's A.C., St. Peter's A.C, Dun Dealgan A.C. and Blackrock A.C., and a triathlon club (Setanta Triathlon Club).
 Cuchulainn Cycling Club was formed in 1935.